 Technology Support Articles

-Connecting to WiFi on a Systemd-based GNU/Linux distro using only
+Connecting to WiFi on a SystemD-based GNU/Linux distro using only

 the command line and standard utilities